Blurring Mean Shift for Clustering Functional Data: A Scalable Algorithm and Convergence Analysis: Introduction

+While the mean shift algorithm has been extensively studied for vector-valued data, its functional counterpart has received comparatively less attention.
+Earlier works by \citet{ciollaro2014, ciollaro2016} laid important theoretical groundwork for the non-blurring functional mean shift algorithm.
+They introduced a pseudo-density for functional data.
+They then studied a continuous-time gradient flow corresponding to the discrete mean shift update rule, under which each function moves toward a local mode of the pseudo-density over time.
+Their main theoretical results established convergence of this {\it idealized continuous-time dynamics} under suitable regularity conditions.

+In contrast, in this paper we study the blurring functional mean shift algorithm for a finite sample of functional observations $f_1,\ldots,f_n$, with emphasis on the practical discrete update procedure applied to empirical data.
+Specifically, we consider the empirical analogue of the pseudo-density, obtained by replacing the underlying distribution with the empirical distribution of $f_1,\ldots,f_n$, and refer to it as the surrogate density.
+Rather than analyzing a continuous-time gradient flow, we study the discrete iterative updates of the blurring functional mean shift algorithm itself.
+We show directly that the resulting iterative sequences converge, and that the limiting points are stationary and exhibit negative second-order curvature in the limit, thereby supporting their interpretation as local modes of the surrogate density.
+This provides a theoretical guarantee for the convergence and numerical stability of the actual algorithm implemented in practice.

-A key challenge in applying mean shift to large functional datasets lies in its computational cost, as the algorithm involves repeated evaluations of kernel-weighted averages over the entire dataset, resulting in a computational complexity of $O(n^2)$, where $n$ is the number of observations.
-To address this, we propose a fast stochastic variant of the functional mean shift algorithm, which significantly reduces the computational burden by operating on randomly partitioned subsets of the data at each iteration.
-This makes our method scalable to large-scale problems while preserving the qualitative behavior of the original algorithm.
-We also provide a theoretical convergence and stability analysis of the full (non-stochastic) functional mean shift algorithm.
-This technically involved analysis reflects the challenges of working in infinite-dimensional spaces, but it provides important guarantees for the behavior of the method.
-To our knowledge, such convergence results are new even in this generalized setting and contribute to the theoretical foundation of functional clustering.
+A practical issue in applying mean shift to large datasets is its computational cost.
+Since each iteration of mean shift requires kernel-weighted averaging over the entire dataset, the computational complexity is of order $O(n^2)$, where $n$ is the number of observations.
+To address this difficulty, we propose a fast stochastic variant of the functional mean shift algorithm, which substantially reduces the computational burden by operating on randomly partitioned subsets of the data at each iteration.
+This makes the method scalable to large-scale problems while preserving the qualitative behavior of the original algorithm.
+The convergence guarantee described above is established for the full-data update rather than the randomized version, although we also provide a partial theoretical justification for the latter.

+In summary, the main contributions of this work are: \begin{enumerate} \item We formulate and study a blurring functional mean shift (BFMS) algorithm for finite samples of functional data in a Hilbert space setting, and establish convergence results for its discrete iterative update procedure.

+\item To handle large-scale functional datasets more efficiently, we propose a scalable stochastic BFMS algorithm based on random partitioning and cyclic subset-based updates.
+This provides a practical alternative when full-data updates are computationally expensive.